parrt/msds689/projects/kmeans/kmeans.md

 ## Assessment

 I believe I will have help with a grader, but reading your reports will take significantly longer than when I provide you some unit tests.
 Sorry in advance.
 Also, given the wide range of reports that you will submit, I will limit myself to one of three grades check minus, check, check plus, corresponding roughly to C, B, A.

+You should consider adding more tests.
+For example I got about .71 accuracy on MNIST loaded via sklearn's `load_digits()` function with straight kmeans++.
+Using spectral clustering and a Euclidean distance metric between image vectors, I got about .79 accuracy.
+Note this is not the real MNIST data set as the vectors are 64 not the full MNIST size.

+You should also think about explaining how all of your algorithms work, including how you identify which cluster appoints should be associated with which true labels.
+Talk about any additions you've done and other tests.
+Ask yourself what you don't know and what you'd like to learn at the start of this project.
+Then those are good questions to ask and answer in your report notebook.
+Try to create something that you will be proud to show potential employers.